 My name is Jim Phelps.
 I’m a psychiatrist.
 I specialize in complex mood and anxiety disorders including “treatment resistant depression” and bipolar disorders.
 Most people I see with depression have already had 3 different antidepressants and often at least one good psychotherapist, and they’re still struggling.
 So over the years I’ve focused on how to treat that group of people.
 Not all of them have “bipolar disorder”, but “bipolarity” is the most treatable reason to still be struggling after all this treatment.
-(More common is PTSD, but often not as treatable).
+(More common is PTSD, but not often not as treatable).

 What’s in it for Dr. Phelps?

 You might wonder why I’m doing this: where’s the payoff?
 Good question, one you should ask of any website like this.
 Here’s the answer.
 I built this site in about the year 2000, adding to it and updating steadily since then.
 So it is a convenient resource for me.
 And getting emails from people who have been helped by reading here keeps me going.